And Why You Never See Women Playing in Mariachi Bands

 There are two secrets that make the the male more central than the the female in dancing to regional Mexican music.
 First, it’s not the movement of the hips that make it sexy but the promise, not what the guy’s hips are actually doing, but the implication of what they could do.

-The lack of overtness rivets the dance style.
-That subdued sexuality of the male hip movement is what is distinctive to the sexuality of dancing well to that kind of music.
+The lack of overtness pegs the dance style.
+That subdued sexuality of movement is the secret of dancing well to regional Mexican music, so men take the stage.

-In contrast, the sexuality of women’s hips has a remarkable shelf life.
+In contrast, the sexuality of women’s hips lasts practically forever.
 Big, small, wide, young, more mature or imperfect, the sensuality of women's’ hips is probably the last thing to go.
-Not so for the male of the species.
-This particular anatomical window closes fast for them.
+I remember my mother getting admiring glances well into her fifties.
+(I was mortified.)

 My investigative conclusion?
-In regional music, Mexican women can discreetly appreciate the beauty, sexuality and brevity of youth that is the everyday experience of men admiring young women.
+In regional music, Mexican women are all over Mexico are discreetly appreciating the beauty, sexuality and brevity of youth that is the everyday pleasure of men admiring young women.

-Like the way women used Mexican hand fans in days of old, young men can dance in front of their grandmothers, sisters and their uncle’s female friends at a family gathering and still send a coded message to the rest of the audience.
+Just like the way women subtiley used Mexican hand fans in days of old to communicate with suitors, young men dancing to regional music can dance in front of their grandmothers and sisters at a family gathering and still send a coded message to young females grazing nearby.

-Kerry Baker is a writer and partner with Ventanas Mexico, and author of two books, "If Only I Had a Place" on renting in Mexico and the "Interactive Guide to Learning Spanish Free Online."
+Hola, I'm Kerry Baker am a writer and partner with Ventanas Mexico, and author of two books, "If Only I Had a Place" on renting in Mexico and the "Interactive Guide to Learning Spanish Free Online."

 You can't really imagine the increased richness of expat life when you know conversational Spanish.
 You can learn as an older adult.
 This book gives all the best free tools on the web, linked and organized into lesson plans.